GeekerHWH/GeekerHWH.github.io/content/en/blogs/DevopsInterview.md

       - asynchronous backup, which keeps master running.
     - Principle: the binlog (binary log) will record every change that was made in master, the ioThread in slave will read that binlog and write the changes in "Relay log".
 After that, the "SQLThread" will perform the changes to the slave's data.
 ![master-slave](/imagesInBlogs/DevopsInterview/master-slave.png)

+2. What is Optimistic Locking and Pessimistic Locking

 ## Operating System
 1. RAID